 For the Hankel transform, signal contains 3 complex wavenumber-domain signals: (PJ0, PJ1, PJ0b), as returned from kernel.wavenumber.
-The Hankel DLF requires two additional parameters: factAng, as returned from kernel.angle_factor, and ab.
+The Hankel DLF has two additional, optional parameters: factAng, as returned from kernel.angle_factor, and ab.
 The PJ0-kernel is the part of the wavenumber-domain calculation which contains a zeroth-order Bessel function and does NOT depend on the angle between source and receiver, only on offset.
-PJ0b and PJ1 are the parts of the wavenumber-domain calculation which contain a zerothand first-order Bessel function, respectively, and DO depend on the angle between source and receiver.
+PJ0b and PJ1 are the parts of the wavenumber-domain calculation which contain a zeroth- and first-order Bessel function, respectively, and can depend on the angle between source and receiver.
+PJ0, PJ1, or PJ0b can also be None, if they are not used.